American Horror Story: Coven: Critical response

 American Horror Story: Coven received positive reviews from critics.
 The review aggregation website Rotten Tomatoes reported an 85% approval rating, with an average rating of 7.25/10, based on 221 reviews, becoming the best-reviewed season of the series on that site.
 The site's consensus reads, "A noteworthy ensemble cast combined with creepy storytelling and campy, outrageous thrills make American Horror Story: Coven a potently structured fright-fest."
 The season scored 71 out of 100 on Metacritic, based on 24 reviews.

 Anne T Donahue of The Guardian stated that Coven "could be American Horror Story's best instalment yet," writing, "That's not to say Coven is perfect.
 It's been called out as glorified slave-torture porn in the US, and it's important that Madame LeLaurie's storyline comes full circle, and that slavery is handled in a responsible way.
 The same goes for Zoe's storyline, and the incidences of sexual assault within this season, too.
 But American Horror Story can handle it.
 And while it's obviously over-the-top, its broader social commentary makes it a unique series, unlike anything we've seen on television before.
 It's a conventional horror story, but it's America's horror story too.
 Just try making it through an episode without hiding behind the sofa."
 In their post-season reviews, The Michigan Daily gave Coven a B+, saying, "And while its conclusion, appropriately titled "The Seven Wonders", never quite matched the high standard it set for itself throughout the season, Coven's reputation will nonetheless remain a solid one."
 Jeff Jensen of Entertainment Weekly gave the season a B rating and said, "I can't deny my experience: Week to week, the excesses of Coven were wickedly amusing.
 Next year, I hope American Horror Story can be more than that, and with less."

 In contrast, Coven was also met with negative reviews from some critics.
 The A.V.
 Club gave the season a low rating of D+, with critic Emily VanDerWerff remarking, "It lurched drunkenly from idea to idea, never settling on one long enough to build anything of worth."
 Some critics, like Amanda Kay LeBlanc, state that the series is ineffective in completely opposing the ideas of racism, oppression, and racial conflict that are integral to Coven's conception.
 "Although the narrative of Coven explicitly decries racism," she writes, "it simultaneously invests in colorblind racist narratives.
 Whiteness is central in Coven, operating through discourse that ignores racial difference and contemporary forms of oppression and erasure."
 She additionally argues that Coven excessively depends on and uses the imagery of violence against black people for entertainment and plot progression.

-Awards and nominations
+Accolades

 In its third season, the series was nominated for 74 awards, 14 of which were won.